fabianwilflingsederxxxl/techstack-tutorial/Readme.md

 [![Yarn](https://i.imgur.com/cShYnsa.png)](https://yarnpkg.com/)
 [![Webpack](https://i.imgur.com/y4TjpNt.png)](https://webpack.github.io/)

-This is a tutorial guide to assemble the Javascript Stack of the internal Developer Platform.
+This is a tutorial guide to assemble the Javascript Stack of our internal Developer Platform.
 It requires general Development understanding with little bit Javascript Knowledge.
-The idea and Format of this tutorial was influenced by the great verekia, check out [his stack here](https://github.com/verekia/js-stack-from-scratch).
+The idea and Format of this tutorial was influenced by the great **verekia**, check out [his stack here](https://github.com/verekia/js-stack-from-scratch).

-The goal of this tutorial is a quick onboarding of the internal team to understand the concepts of component based architecture and a Javascript stack that relies heavily on ReactJS and Frameworks close to them.
+The goal of this tutorial is for quick familiarization of the internal team processes, to understand the concepts of component based architecture and a Javascript stack that relies heavily on ReactJS and Frameworks close to them.

-This stack uses mainly libraries, that had an inexpensive last version update and therefor displays a more conservative approach in the techstack setup.
+This stack mainly uses libraries that have an inexpensive latest updated version; therefore, it displays a more conservative approach in the tech stack setup.
 In the finished platform we use Redux and Flow for state and type handling, we might add the functionality to this tutorial at some later point.

-This tutorial won't use a pre-made configuration, we do deep dives in every technology to make sure everybody knows what is happening.
+This tutorial won't use a pre-made configuration, we thoroughly document each technical point to make sure everyone has a good understanding.
 For quick boilerplates rather use the [create-react-app](https://github.com/facebookincubator/create-react-app).

-In every chapter you find the code on that particular point and you can run the project with `yarn && yarn start`.
+In every chapter you will find the code on that particular point and you can run the project with `yarn && yarn start`.

 Works on Linux, macOS, and Windows.